How to apply as a transfer

 The writing portfolio consists of two parts:

-- A packet containing three samples of original graded writing from three different college courses
+- A packet containing two samples of original, graded writing from two different college courses

 - A two-part impromptu timed essay